NorthMcCormick/Polyonic/README.md

 You can now clone this repo and run these commands to get an executable for MacOS (other platforms not tested)

-`npm install && ionic start src --v2 && gulp create && gulp build`
+`npm install && ionic start src --v2 && gulp init && gulp build`

 ### 0.1.0